Moonveil-AI/wukong/docs/why-not-mem0.md

 This is deeply integrated with:
 - Skills metadata system
 - Lazy loading architecture
-- MCP Code Execution pattern
+- Tool Executor mode pattern

 **mem0 limitation:** No concept of skills or selective loading, incompatible paradigm.